 Available in a variety of colors

 Rides a little high in the kayak

 If you’re looking for excellent value for your money, the NRS Ion Kayak PFD is a great find.
 It’s a well-designed PFD, making it a top contender!

 #2 Onyx MoveVent Dynamic Paddle Sports Life Vest

 - Mesh in lower back fits high back seats;

 - Heavy duty nylon fabric; soft, lightweight flotation foam

 - USCG approved, Type III PFD

-The US Coast Guard and Transport Canada approve this life jacket.
+The United States Coast Guard and Transport Canada approve this life jacket.
 That should provide you with some confidence.
-It’s made from SOLAS grade reflective materials, which makes you visible even if you’re in a low light area or open water.
-The jacket also has an integrated whistle that you can use for emergency purposes.
+It’s made from SOLAS-grade reflective materials, making you visible even in a low-light area or open water.
+The jacket also has an integrated whistle that you can use for emergencies.

 Design-wise, it’s comfortable to use, though it feels bulky in front.
-It has mesh ventilation in front and back that keeps you cool.
-The high mesh is perfect for canoe and sit-on-top kayak seats.
-The large armholes allow you to move freely, though sometimes your arms may rub on the sides.
+It has mesh lower back ventilation in front and back that keeps you cool.
+The high foam back is perfect for canoe and various kayak seats.
+The large arm holes allow you to move freely, though sometimes your arms rub on the sides.